ryubidragonfire/cntk-and-fast-r-cnn/README.md

 pip install -r requirements.txt
 ```

-For the Linux VM, it might be helpful to include the "sudo" command, if you receive "permission denied"-exceptions:
+### For the Linux VM
+it might be helpful to include the "sudo" command, if you receive "permission denied"-exceptions:

 ```bash